-The ELL Committee must meet for annual re-evaluation beyond 3 years in the ESOL program, based on Date Entered a United School to extend ESOL services/instruction.
-If the student does not meet exit criteria.
-After reviewing the exit criteria, the ELL Committee will determine whether the student needs extension of services/instruction for an additional year.
+The ELL Committee must meet for annual re-evaluation to extend ESOL services/instruction if the student does not meet exit criteria.
+After reviewing the exit criteria, the ELL Committee will determine whether or not the student needs extension of services/instruction for an additional year.
 Extension of services/instruction should be based on data.
 This process must be repeated on an annual basis.